What Is Tort Insurance?

 - Unlimited Right to Sue: Allows lawsuits for any injury regardless of severity

 New Jersey's verbal threshold is more restrictive than Pennsylvania's serious injury definition.
-As of January 1, 2026, the state significantly raised its minimum liability coverage requirements to $35,000 per person / $70,000 per accident for bodily injury (up from $25,000/$50,000), completing a two-phase rollout under P.L.
+As of January 1, 2026, the state significantly raised its minimum liability coverage requirements to $35,000 per person and $70,000 per accident for bodily injury (up from $25,000/$50,000), completing the two-phase rollout under P.L.
 2022, c.87.
-Uninsured/underinsured motorist (UM/UIM) coverage minimums also increased to match these new limits.
-Personal Injury Protection (PIP) minimums remain at $15,000.
-Insurers are required to update policies automatically at renewal and notify policyholders.
-These increases mean higher baseline coverage — and potentially higher premiums — for all New Jersey drivers, regardless of tort election.
+Uninsured/underinsured motorist (UM/UIM) minimums also increased to $35,000/$70,000, and property damage liability minimums rose to $25,000.
+Personal Injury Protection (PIP) minimums remain unchanged at $15,000, with options up to $250,000.
+Insurers update existing policies automatically at renewal under DOBI guidance, so policyholders don't need to sign a new selection form just for the higher limits.
+These increases mean higher baseline coverage, and potentially higher premiums, for all New Jersey drivers, regardless of tort election.
 No changes were made to NJ's verbal threshold or tort election rules themselves.

 Kentucky's Unique System